The Savant: Filming

 Filming was scheduled for September 2023 in New York.
 It instead began in April 2024.

 Release

-Apple TV+ was originally scheduled to premiere the first two episodes on September 26, 2025, with the rest releasing on a weekly basis through November 7, 2025.
+Apple TV originally scheduled to release the first two episodes of The Savant on September 26, 2025, with the rest releasing on a weekly basis through November 7, 2025.
 Three days before the original premiere date, the release date was postponed without a new date or an explanation.
-Though an explanation was not given, it was believed to be linked to the wake of the assassination of Charlie Kirk, which occurred two weeks earlier.
+Though an explanation was not given, it was believed to be linked to the wake of the assassination of Charlie Kirk, which had occurred two weeks earlier.
 The delay was criticized by Variety, which called it a "huge mistake" and stated it was "precisely the type of show America needs right now."
 Chastain distanced herself from the decision, saying she was "not aligned on the decision to pause the release."

+On April 20, 2026, it was reported that the series would be released in July 2026.
+On September 20, 2026, it was reported that the release of the series was postponed again to sometime during the spring of 2027.